petebachant/MakeWaves/README.md

 Installation/running
 --------------------
-`makewaves.py` inside the `makewaves` directory can be run directly.
-Alternatively, the package can be installed by executing `python setup.py install`.
+The package can be installed by executing `python setup.py install`.
+Alternatively, `makewaves.py` inside the `makewaves` directory can be run directly without installation.

 Contributing
 ------------